 The nation's largest supported permanent housing initiative combines HUD Housing Choice Vouchers with U.S. Department of Veterans Affairs case management services that promote and maintain recovery and housing stability.
-The FY15 HUD appropriations bill directed the HUD secretary to set aside a portion of HUD-VASH funds for a rental assistance and supportive housing demonstration for Native American veterans who are at risk of homelessness living on or near reservations or other Indian areas.
+The FY15 HUD appropriations bill directed the HUD secretary to set aside a portion of HUD-VASH funds for a rental assistance and supportive housing demonstration for Native American veterans who are at risk of homelessness living on or near reservations or other Native American communities.
 In late 2015 and 2016, the pilot program provided \$5.9 million to 26 tribes.
-Advocates should tell Congress to fund it for FY18 at the \$7 million level set in the House's bill.
-Additionally, advocates should encourage Congress to pass the Tribal HUD-VASH bill that was introduced with bipartisan support in the Senate.
+Congress was close to passing a permanent authorization of the tribal HUD-VASH program in late 2018.
+Advocates should encourage the new Congress to pass the Tribal HUD-VASH bill that was introduced with bipartisan support in the Senate and passed the Senate by unanimous consent.